Skip to content

 Validators run before post-processors.
 This means you can catch and reject bad results before any transformation work happens.

 A Renderer converts the internal document representation into a specific output format.
-It declares a name and provides a render method that takes an InternalDocument and produces formatted text.
+It declares a name and provides a render method.

 fn name(&self) -> &str;